redhatci/ansible-collection-redhatci-ocp/roles/chart-verifier/README.md

 1. A project in [Red Hat Partner Connect](https://connect.redhat.com/) must be created for each chart to be tested.
 1. An OWNERS file will be created by a bot in https://github.com/openshift-helm-charts/charts/tree/main/charts/partners/<partner_name>/<chart_name>/OWNERS.
 Once the project information is complete in the connect site.
 This may take a bit to complete.
 1. The version of the chart and partner used during the tests must match with the values defined in the [Red Hat Partner Connect](https://connect.redhat.com/) project.
-1. All the tests assigned to the partner profile must pass and the chart tests sucessfully executed against a running cluster.
+1. All the tests assigned to the partner profile must pass and the chart tests successfully executed against a running cluster.
 1. A pull request will be created to submit the chart and the results to the [openshift-charts/charts](https://github.com/openshift-helm-charts/charts/) repository.
 If all the automated tests pass, the chart and report will be merged.

 * A chart cannot be re-certified, it should be bumped to a new version.
 If a test needs to be re-run.